 Superconscious Mother

 Conscious Boychild

+- 1

 Subconscious Father

-Subconscious ratilei

 Boy-Fathers with superconscious Mother and unconscious Girlchild feel they have a right to be in charge, because they are tough.

-They are always seeking the allencompassing, unconditional love of their superconscious Loving Mother and continually try to milk the Mother energy out of whatever situation they are in.
+They are always seeking the all-encompassing, unconditional love of their superconscious Loving Mother and continually try to milk the Mother energy out of whatever situation they are in.
 Mother also supplies them with the "who, what, where, when and why," which they know makes them successful.

+These Boy-Fathers crown early in their worldly competence.
+They find success in the world but often have a great deal of trouble pursuing spiritual self-transcendence.
+They also lack emotional intelligence and tend to develop codependent relationships with people who have strong Mother.
 This can make them vulnerable to people who would take advantage of their longing to be mothered.
 They must be careful not to idolize those who are extremely aloof by pursuing the so-called "pearls of wisdom" that drop from their mouths.
 They must guard themselves from the smother-mother types who lead them astray by pandering to their self-infatuation, like yes-men who destroy a company by tweaking data to conform to what the boss wants.

 Because they have unconscious Girlchild, the last thing these Boy-Fathers want to encounter is Girlchild, whom they judge as whiny, stupid and worthless.
 When other people behave in a Girlchild way, these Boy-Fathers can become very irritated, because they have completely cut themselves off from this aspect of themselves.
+They project the vulnerability of their unconscious Girlchild onto other people and hire creative Girlchild types to carry their emotional cargo and take the fall for them.
 Moving against Girlchild, however, does not serve them.
 They need her finesse and intuition and must learn to honor her feminine presence.